Dissertation (40 credits)

 This is a major piece of independent work for which a topic is identified and research is carried out with supervisory help to produce a 12,000-word essay.

-6,000-word Dissertation (20)
+6,000-word Dissertation (20 credits)

 The 6,000-word dissertation is a piece of substantial independent research on a subject in Theology and/or Religion chosen by the individual student, but subject to approval by the Department.

-Placement-based Dissertation (40)
+Placement-based Dissertation (40 credits)

 The placement-based dissertation is an extended piece of substantial independent research (9,000 words) on a topic in Theology and/or Religion linked to a specific placement context chosen by the individual student, but subject to approval by the Department.
 Students negotiate a placement involving a minimum of 100 hours in a setting of their own choice, subject to approval from the Department.

 This module explores the complicated and often heated relationship between LGBTQ movements, feminist movements and religion/spirituality.
 It investigates how social and political constructions of gender and sexuality are challenged, both by those who attempt to reform religious traditions from within and those who break away to invent new forms of spirituality.